The Genetic Eye Disorder Committee has recommendations for which children to test and refer:

 This list is not complete, and any patient with a family history of an eye disorder should be considered as having a possibly genetic condition.

-What is the recommendation of the AAPOS Genetic Eye Disease Committee with regard to how children should be evaluated for genetic eye disorders?
+What is the recommendation of the AAPOS Genetic Eye Disorder Committee with regard to how children should be evaluated for genetic eye disorders?

 Pediatric ophthalmologists with the necessary facilities and expertise to institute a workup for genetic eye disorders often complete the workup on their patients.
 It is strongly recommended that genetic testing be obtained and discussed with patients in collaboration with a medical geneticist or ophthalmologist specializing in genetic eye disorders as interpretation of testing and counseling are highly complex.
 Pre- and post-test genetic counseling is essential.
 Retinoblastoma patients should be managed in concert with an oncologist.
 Even unilateral retinoblastoma may be genetic and should be considered so unless genetic testing determines otherwise.
 Pediatric ophthalmologists without the requisite facilities or expertise may inform patients of the potentially genetic nature of the disorder and refer to an ophthalmologist specializing in genetic eye disorders, or a medical geneticist with experience in ocular genetics.